 Prepay service providers.

-PrePay Solutions (PPS) who is the Data Controller in relation to your Monese Card and all necessary activities relating to the operation of the Monese Card including: allowing you to receive, activate and use your Monese Card; making and receiving payment transactions, meeting legal requirements regarding your Monese Account and Monese Card; answering your requests and providing information to you.
+PrePay Solutions (PPS) which is a separate independent Data Controller in relation to data processed in connection with your Monese Card and all necessary activities relating to the operation of the Monese Card including: allowing you to receive, activate and use your Monese Card; making and receiving payment transactions, meeting legal requirements regarding your Monese Account and Monese Card; answering your requests and providing information to you.
 The PPS privacy notice is available on its website: https://www.pps.edenred.com/pages/privacy.

 Payment service providers and technical and non-technical processors.